spestana/ghw2018_snowmelt/README.md

 ---

 ### Broader Impacts:
-* Tuolumne River Basin is Cali water supply
+* The Tuolumne River Basin (TRB) is a major water supply for human use in California
-* Expecting this climate change “2015 year” temperatures to continue
-* Impacts of climate change on this water supply for future years
-* Snow at elevation = water storage
+* It is expected that with climate change, more future years will resemble the 2015 water year
+* Winter snowpack in the TRB is a natural form of water storage, that may change due to climate change
-* Previous work says that snowmelt will be slower in warmer temperatures- hypothesis?
+* We can test the hypothesis suggested by previous work - that snowmelt will be slower in warmer temperatures

 ---

 ### Application Example:
-* Incorporating streamflow, for modeling and water resources prediction
+* Incorporating streamflow, the results could help improve modeling and water resources prediction
-* Used for Model Evaluation
+* Results could be compared against model outputs to evaluate a model's performance
-* Snow accumulation/snow change in depressions, where the model doesn’t capture this
+* Future investigations: snow accumulation/snow change in depressions (current models may not capture this well)

 ---